LEARN JAPANESE WITH PIMSLEUR

 Cheap accommodation in Japan - my experience at a hostel

-The Hostel has laundromat that works with coins.
-If your clothes haven't dried completely, you can leave them on the balcony in the bedrooms.
-Each room usually has 48 beds, 3 toilets, 3 urinals, 3 sinks and 3 showers.
+The hostel has an automatic laundry that works with coins.
+If your clothes haven't dried completely, you can leave them on the balcony in the rooms.
+Each room usually has 48 beds, 3 bathrooms, 3 urinals, 3 sinks, and 3 showers.

 The attendants are very receptive and cheerful, there is a cafe on the ground floor that also provides snacks such as sandwiches, the prices are salty.
 The place also has a floor just for leisure and socializing.
 It was very comforting and fun to stay at Grids Hostel Akihabara.